BondCrypto/Repo-for-article-drafts/staking-api-a-new-way-of-monetization.md

 One of the hottest topics in Proof-Of-Stake ecosystem relates to the ability of small but robust validators to attract enough delegators without commission rate dumping, and earn sufficient revenue to maintain a reliable staking infrastructure.

 **Staking module becomes a marketplace for validators with thousands of potential customers.** After listing they become available to an enormous number of potential delegators aggregated by userbase owners who utilize staking module API.
-When users stake, userbase owners are rewarded with a share of validator commission charged from staking earnings.
-Each validator also has a personal cabinet for monitoring payouts and delegation statistics.
+When users stake, partners are rewarded with a share of validator's commission charged from staking earnings.
+Each validator will have a personal cabinet for monitoring payouts and delegation statistics.

-This concept shifts the existing paradigm from zero-fee commission and offers an end to price wars without enforcement on a protocol level:
+This concept shifts the existing paradigm from zero-fee commission and offers a solution to the problem of price wars without enforcement on a protocol level:

-- **Influencers are incentivized to maximize their revenue and promote validators with optimal commission rates.** This may reduce the voting power concentration of zero-fee validators and revise the perception of this issue.
+- **Partners are incentivized to maximize their revenue and promote validators with optimal commission rates.** This may reduce the voting power concentration of zero-fee validators and revise the perception of this issue.
 Market forces will help validators experimenting with commission rates to find an optimal strategy and avoid a race to the bottom.
-- **Small validators will be able to compete with bigger ones without commission fee dumping.** If delegation to such validators is economically feasible, userbase owners will promote them.
+- **Small validators will be able to compete with bigger ones.** If delegation to such validators is economically feasible, partners will promote them.
 Listing on a staking module is an easy way to attract potential delegators at low cost and a great opportunity to increase earnings that could be spent on security and infrastructure improvement.

-***Картинки личного кабинета со стороны валидаторов, пример статистики***

 ## Users